WeezerGeezer/catchphrase/README.md

 # Arduino Catchphrase Game

 An Arduino Uno R3 version of the electronic party game Catchphrase.
 Players have to make their teammates guess words from different categories before time runs out.
-This is only a prototype, I have components otw to build a complete version with a speaker and bluetooth connectivity for the addition of new categories.
+This is only a prototype, I have components otw to build a complete version housed in (plastic/wood/something else?) with a speaker and bluetooth connectivity for the addition of new categories.
 Stay tuned!

 ## Hardware Requirements